dodona-edu/dodona-edu.github.io/en/references/tested/json/index.md

 }
 ```

-Note that you never have to actually specify the example above, since the generic evaluator is the default value.
+Note that you never have to actually specify the example above, since the generic oracle is the default value.

 #### `.type`